 Docker and container technology are well-known in Enterprise today.
-The simplified view of containers as a miniaturization of VMs seems to yield benefits of portability and faster startup times.
+The simplified view of containers as miniaturization of VMs seems to yield benefits of portability and faster startup times.
 But what is less apparent is the benefit they bring to the business.
 To understand this, we must first look at various scenarios in which the technology can be applied.
 Just as Java technology applied to IoT or Android is different from that applied to Enterprise software, the benefits realized from any technology, along with its challenges, vary depending upon the context of its application.

 In this post, we'll explore a couple of contexts in which container technology can be applied and how its benefits and challenges differ.

 This is the most common context.
 Here, containers are adopted by IT as a form of software packaging and distribution.
 Typically, IT expects to be provided with containers instead of application binaries by the development teams.
 So containers act as a sort of black box that contains all the software and its dependencies.
-Developers require to package and deliver a set of container images along with relevant configuration files–that describe how these containers may talk to each other (ports), what storage needs they have (volumes), and so on.
+Developers require to package and deliver a set of container images along with relevant configuration files--that describe how these containers may talk to each other (ports), what storage needs they have (volumes), and so on.
 From an IT stand-point this creates a homogenous black-box approach to deploying pretty much anything in the Enterprise, and this makes it especially suited to large, data-center scale deployments.

 In this condition, the application and adoption of container technology is largely IT-oriented.
-It favours IT over developers as the latter need to do a lot of heavy-lifting–converting their app binaries and dependencies into container images and pushing them into a container registry.
+It favours IT over developers as the latter need to do a lot of heavy-lifting--converting their app binaries and dependencies into container images and pushing them into a container registry.
 Most container management platforms out there focus on providing the right tools to IT to pull those images from a registry and provision them on a set of machines (physical or virtual).
-The focus of such platforms is purely on run-time aspects, such as container orchestration, with a very little context of the app or the app stack itself.
+The focus of such platforms is purely on run-time aspects, such as container orchestration, with very little context of the app or the app stack itself.

-The key benefit of approaching container technology in this context is the optimization of infrastructure resource.
+The key benefit of approaching container technology in this context is the optimization of infrastructure resources.
 Platforms like Kubernetes were born out of such a need to optimize infrastructure usage at very large scales (say, millions of containers).
 However, there are two points of caution.
 One, this may result in further isolation between IT and developers causing more throw-the-problem-over-the-wall scenarios.
 No matter how perfect the technology, experience tells us that more de-siloed communication and collaboration is the approach towards hassle-free and rapid delivery of applications in production.
 Hence, “DevOps”.
 Two, it is questionable whether all applications are suited to such a black-box hands-off approach between developers and IT.
 Also, the effectiveness of this approach in real usage remains to be seen.

 Few platforms focus on these aspects that provide developers the required tools to automate the generation of container images, service versioning, and configuration for multiple environments of the app.
 The most important benefits of such platforms are rapid containerization of existing apps, rapid provisioning and configuration, and easy promotion of apps from one environment to another.
 Orchestration takes care of scalability and high-availability requirements, and these are configured entirely from an application perspective.